liangstein/Simple-Monitor/README.md

 ## Requirements:
 Python with Flask
 ## Usage:
-Run client.py in each node, then run http_server.py in master node.
+Run client.py on each node, then run http_server.py on the master node.